-A total of 48 in-classroom high school students were divided into 4 FGDs as follows: male beneficiary high school students (BM), female beneficiary high school students (BF), male non-beneficiary high school students (NBM), and female non-beneficiary high school students (NBF).
-The mean age of all participants was 16.75 years with variations between groups and across genders (Table 2).
+A total of 48 in-classroom high school students were divided into 4 FGDs as follows: male beneficiary high school students (BM), female beneficiary high school students (BF), male nonbeneficiary high school students (NBM), and female non-beneficiary high school students (NBF).
+The mean age of all participants was 16.75 years with variations between groups and across gender (Table 2).
 Most participants were in the 10th and 11th grades representing 73% of the sample.
-The sociodemographic characteristics of the sample are presented in Table 2.
+Sociodemographic characteristics for the sample are presented in table 2.